arifian853/arifian853/README.md

 * ### Here , you can see all my works that have been through my journey to become developer.*

 ## 	 About me :thinking:
-- I'm a college student at Universitas Maritim Raja Ali Haji , Informathics Engineering student. 	:point_left: 	:man_student:
+- I'm a college student at Universitas Maritim Raja Ali Haji , Informathics Engineering major. 	:point_left: 	:man_student:
 - Currently trying to mastering web developing , but next may be database and mobile development. 	:point_left: :technologist:
 - I love CSS , but I also hate CSS , especially CSS Grid. 	:smile:
 - Currently lived in Indonesia. :earth_asia: :indonesia: